Dragon745/Content-Management-System/SRS.md

 ## 12. Conclusion

-This SRS document provides a comprehensive overview of the headless CMS requirements, architecture, and specifications.
-The system is designed to be scalable, secure, and performant while providing flexible content management capabilities through modern APIs.
+This SRS document provides a comprehensive overview of the blog management system requirements, architecture, and specifications.
+The system is designed to be simple, efficient, and focused on blog management with essential features like categories, SEO optimization, and media management.

-The implementation will follow Go best practices and utilize PostgreSQL for robust data storage, ensuring the system can handle enterprise-level content management needs.
+The implementation will follow Go best practices and utilize PostgreSQL for robust data storage, ensuring the system can handle blog management needs effectively.

 ---